top of page

 Highlighting Coalition-Building

-My article on coalition-building builds on the work of activists and thinkers from around the globe (see next page).
+Activists and thinkers from around the globe have much to say on coalition-building, based on both theory and practice.
+I look at their initiatives in several countries and draw some surprising conclusions.
 Besides sharing values and goals, coalitions must share analyses of the causes of the problems they are tackling.
 Our current prevailing belief in an economy that works for a few, not the many, is a debilitating one.
 In fact, only greater economic democracy can enable us to pursue such goals as net zero greenhouse gas emissions, a living wage for all, universal health care coverage and more.
 A continued reliance on greed and self-interest to steer the economy will only continue to deform our economy - not transform it.
-Social transformation is imperative, urgent and feasible.
+More details in my book on the imperative, urgent and feasible task of transforming society!

 Is it the impossible dream: a caring, sustainable society that fosters the flourishing of people and planet?
 Or, is it our only realistic choice?
 Today the priorities of our leaders are upside-down.
 Although the economy is meant to serve us, too often our leaders place business and profit before people.
 In a deeply democratic society - a solidarity society - things would be different.
 We the people would have a say in all decisions made that profoundly affect us, including decisions made in the business world.
 To establish this deeper democracy, we must first gain clarity about how our laws protect the powerful few; then we must find the courage to challenge those laws and claim our rightful voice.
 The result will be a transformation of our relationships that brings healing and hope.